johnnymast/redbox-hydrator/README.md

 ## Instantiate a new Hydrator

-Plain old PHP, create an instance of the hydrator and call the with( ) function with the property values to fill an instance of the User class with. ***Please note*** There is something off with this method as if your doing this inside a loop it might consome some memory because of all the instances you create.
+Plain old PHP, create your instance of the hydrator then call the with( ) function with the property values to fill an instance of the User class with. ***Please note*** There is something off with this method as if your doing this inside a loop it might consome some memory because of all the instances you create.

 ```php
 use Redbox\Hydrate\Hydrator;